telelwoUwU/TeleloC2/README.md

 - Trying to add mirai botnet bot support to it.

   # TODO
-  - Fix mirai bot not adding to bot list.
   - Add attacks to mirai bots.
+  - Add dc log to everything and add it to the config

 -----------------------------------------------------------